webui-dev/website/server/docs/2.4/README.md

 ---
 ### Window Status

-To know if a specific window is running.
+To know if a specific window is still shown.

 <!-- tabs:start -->
 <!-- ---------- -->